infazz/flexible-templates/README.md

 # Flexible Templates for ACF PRO
-WP Plugin that allows saving templates of the "Flexible Content" field, for easy and fast use of them on other pages.
+WP Plugin that allows saving templates of the "Flexible Content" field, for easy and fast re-use of them on other pages.
+It also separates templates by post types.

 ## Install / How to use